webplatform/docs/NotesThe_future_of_the_open_web/index.md

 ---
-title: The future of the Open Web
+title: 'The future of the Open Web'
 uri: 'Notes:The future of the open web'

 ---